Raku-Steering-Council/Papers/papers/Infrastructure_Project_Contact_List.md

 # RAKU INFRASTRUCTURE PROJECT LIST

-This paper is intended to hold a list of Raku infrastructures projects where maintainers are looking for volunteers to join them in their duties.
+This document is intended to hold a list of Raku infrastructures projects where maintainers are looking for volunteers to join them in their duties.

 ## Adding A Project To The List